iszczesniak/cpp/memory/index.md

-Finally, because we return global or static data, which has to be available after the function returns, and so the function can only copy the result from the global or static data:
+Finally, because we return global or static data, which has to be available after the function returns, and so the function can only copy the value from the global or static data:

 ```cpp
 {% include_relative no_elision3.cc %}
 ```

-## Temporary materialization
+## Materialization

-It's the materialization of a temporary (a temporary object), and not a materialization that is temporary.
 Materialization is just creation, i.e., calling a constructor.
 As shown in the example below, returning a temporary is the most important use case of the temporary materialization.
+It's the materialization of a temporary (a temporary object), and not a materialization that is temporary.

 ```cpp
 {% include_relative materialization1.cc %}